Trivium (cipher): Performance

 A straightforward hardware implementation of Trivium would use 3488 logic gates and produce one bit per clock cycle.
-However, because each state bit is not used for at least 64 rounds, 64 state bits can be generated in parallel at a slightly greater hardware cost of 5504 gates.
+However, because each state bit is not used for at least 64 rounds, 64 state bits can be generated in parallel at a higher hardware cost of 5504 gates.
 Different tradeoffs between speed and area are also possible.

 The same property allows an efficient bitslice implementation in software; performance testing by eSTREAM give bulk encryption speeds of around 4 cycles/byte on some x86 platforms, which compares well to the 19 cycles/byte of the AES reference implementation on the same platform.

 Security

 [Trivium] was designed as an exercise in exploring how far a stream cipher can be simplified without sacrificing its security, speed or flexibility.
 While simple designs are more likely to be vulnerable to simple, and possibly devastating, attacks (which is why we strongly discourage the use of Trivium at this stage), they certainly inspire more confidence than complex schemes, if they survive a long period of public scrutiny despite their simplicity.

+As of 2025, no cryptanalytic attacks better than brute-force attack are known, but several attacks come close.

+The best published practical cube attacks recover the key of reduced-round Trivium with up to 832 of its 1,152 initialization rounds, with a reported time complexity not exceeding (2^{50}).
+Attacks reaching 978 rounds for key recovery and 1,108 rounds for distinguishing apply only in a weak-key setting; no comparable attack is known against the full cipher.

-As of April 2015, no cryptanalytic attacks better than brute-force attack are known, but several attacks come close.
-The cube attack requires 2^{68} steps to break a variant of Trivium where the number of initialization rounds is reduced to 799.
-Previously other authors speculate that these techniques could lead to a break for 1100 initialisation rounds, or "maybe even the original cipher".
+Previous cube attacks required 2^{68} steps to break a variant of Trivium where the number of initialization rounds is reduced to 799.
+Other authors speculated that these techniques could lead to a break for 1100 initialisation rounds, or "maybe even the original cipher".
 This builds on an attack due to Michael Vielhaber that breaks 576 initialization rounds in only 2^{12.3} steps.

 Another attack recovers the internal state (and thus the key) of the full cipher in around 2^{89.5} steps (where each step is roughly the cost of a single trial in exhaustive search).
 Reduced variants of Trivium using the same design principles have been broken using an equation-solving technique.
 These attacks improve on the well-known time-space tradeoff attack on stream ciphers, which with Trivium's 288-bit internal state would take 2^{144} steps, and show that a variant on Trivium which made no change except to increase the key length beyond the 80 bits mandated by eSTREAM Profile 2 would not be secure.
 Using optimised solving strategy, it is further possible to reduce the state-recovery complexity to 2^{132} steps.

 A detailed justification of the design of Trivium is given in a paper "A Stream Cipher Construction Inspired by Block Cipher Design Principles".